Strong convergence of tamed theta scheme for superlinearly growing McKean-Vlasov NSDDEs driven by fractional Brownian motions: introduction

 \section{introduction}

-Stochastic differential equations (SDEs) with coefficients that depend on the law of the solution were first studied by McKean \cite{M66}, who was inspired by Kac's programme in Kinetic Theory \cite{K56}.
-Subsequently, they have become a research hotspot.
-Bossy and Talay \cite{BT97,BT96} chose to approximate the McKean-Vlasov limit by replicating the behavior with a system of $n$ weakly interacting particles.
-They also studied the numerical approximation of the solutions to the McKean-Vlasov SDEs.
-The existence and uniqueness of McKean-Vlasov SDEs were discussed in \cite{W18,DST19}.
-Lacker \cite{L18} investigated the well-posedness and the propagation of chaos for McKean-Vlasov SDEs.
-Since the explicit solutions of McKean-Vlasov SDEs are difficult to obtain, many types of McKean-Vlasov SDEs can be approximated by implicit Euler-Maruyama (EM) scheme \cite{DE20,CD22}, adaptive EM scheme \cite{RS22,FG20}, tamed EM scheme \cite{KNR22,GGHY24}, truncated EM scheme \cite{CLL24} and so on.
-They approximated the solutions of McKean-Vlasov SDEs using numerical methods whose coefficients are globally (or locally) Lipschitz continuous or exhibit super-linear growth.
+Stochastic differential equations (SDEs) whose coefficients depend on the law of the solution (also called McKean-Vlasov SDEs), were first investigated by McKean \cite{M66}, whose work drew inspiration from Kac's programme in Kinetic Theory \cite{K56}.
+Since then, McKean-Vlasov SDEs have evolved into a major area of research in stochastic analysis.
+To approximate the McKean-Vlasov SDE limit, Bossy and Talay \cite{BT96,BT97} proposed a system of $n$ weakly interacting particles---replicating the statistical behavior of the limit system, and systematically studied the numerical approximation of its solutions.
+Building on this foundation, the existence and uniqueness of McKean-Vlasov SDEs were discussed in \cite{W18,DST19}, while the well-posedness and the propagation of chaos for McKean-Vlasov SDEs were investigated by Lacker \cite{L18}.
+Given the rarity of explicit solutions for McKean-Vlasov SDEs, numerical approximation methods have become indispensable.
+A variety of schemes have been developed to handle different coefficients behaviors, for example the implicit Euler-Maruyama (EM) scheme \cite{DE20,CD22}, the adaptive EM scheme \cite{RS22,FG20}, the tamed EM scheme \cite{KNR22,GGHY24}, and truncated EM scheme \cite{CLL24}.

-Recently, there has been a tendency for research to focus on the McKean-Vlasov SDEs driven by fractional Brownian motion.
-The form is
+In recent years, research attention has increasingly shifted to McKean-Vlasov SDEs driven by fractional Brownian motion---a generalization of standard Brownian motion with unique self-similarity and long-memory properties, making it well-suited for modeling phenomena in atmospheric sciences, financial engineering, and other fields.
+These equations typically take the form: